learn-with-me/docs-system-design-architecture/src/Sort/databases.md

 My hypothesis is that : master failure -> writes are still accepted and written to secondary master -> till master is back up (or another is elected) and then new master replays these writes from secondary so everything is up to date.
 Only caveat : Immediate writes may not be read available.

 - [High-Water Mark](https://martinfowler.com/articles/patterns-of-distributed-systems/high-watermark.html)

+## Million Records report

+Let's say there is a table which has millions of records and records get updated frequently in that table.
+If you had to build a report for end users to show the statics of each hour, what would be your approach.
+Keep performance in mind since table has huge number of records.

+It can be done in may ways.
+Each will have its own pros and cons:

+1. Complex Indexing with tradeoff in write performance and less extensible in case any change is needed in report due to cost of reindexing.
+2. Create multiple replicas and serve report by any replica only.
+This might work but if read txn is not implemented optimally may lead to replication lag and can affect the overall perf.
+3. View in db, this wont be managable and less extensible.
+For critical db , views are usually not appreciated.
+4. Send the metrics to timeseries monitoring db like prometheus.
+Not sure if this is right use case for prometheus and may require metrics to be published explicity from write path or prom will have read from slave.
+Both the ways addition of code is making it less modular in my view.
+5. These days DBs can emit change event in the form of stream in async.
+We can enable these stream of updates.
+Write a consumer for these updates stream of event.
+Patch the update in some cold storage and let the user design amd customize their own report in cold storage or write an api for report powered by cold storage.
+This approach will not touch any code in write path hence no performance degradation in write path and events are sent async so no read performace degragation of db.
+All we might need is to scale the DB config as per event stream requirement.

 ## Other References